lino-network/lino-docs/docs/faq/faq.md

 ## What is Recovery Phrase?

-The Recover Phrase is a user-friendly form of your private key.
+The Recover Phrase is a 12-word mnemonic which is a user-friendly form of your private key.
 It's the ONLY way to recover your Lino account if you lose your password.

 ## What is IDA and its relationship with LINO?